Create your Google Scholar Profile

 Community College Research Grants support three tracks of community college faculty research: 1) collaborative pedagogical research, 2) mentored research experiences for community college students, 3) summer collaborative research

 Established in 2016, the CUNY Academy’s Travel Awards for Associate Professors provide grants of up to $500 to full-time CUNY Associate Professors.
-The award is for presenting, chairing or moderating at a scholarly conference from July 1, 2016 to June 1, 2017.
+The awards are for presenting, chairing or moderating at a scholarly conferences.

 The CUNY ASRC Seed Program funds research between faculty at CUNY colleges and permanent ASRC faculty.
 The program encourages an interdisciplinary approach within one of the five initiatives of the ASRC: Nanoscience, Photonics, Structural Biology, Neuroscience and Environmental Sciences.